An upper second-class honours degree (or international equivalent) in science, mathematics or engineering.

 January, December, November, October, September, August, July, June, May, April, March, February

 Research within the department and faculty is organised via cross-faculty research groups.
-Research interests are pursued via three major interest groups:
+Research interests are pursued via three major sections:

 - Fluid Flow and Aerodynamics

 - Advanced Composites Centre for Innovation and Science (ACCIS)

 This work is supported by 30+ academic, 50+ research staff and 150+ postgraduates, plus a highly experienced administrative and technical support team.

 There is a wide range of research in the department, spanning experimental, numerical, theoretical and computational, and all is applied to aerospace-related problems, for example fixed-wing aircraft, rotorcraft, wind turbines and UAVs.